CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Introduction

+In this paper, we propose a novel multi-modal and spatio-temporal dataset covering Canada.
+CanadaFireSat enables high-resolution wildfire forecasting, addressing the lack of standardized benchmarks identified in the literature \citep{ejaz2025comprehensive}, and provides a unified framework for evaluating and comparing different predictive models.
+High-resolution wildfire forecasting is defined in Section \ref{sec:methods} as a binary patch classification task, with $100$ m resolution patches: a patch is labeled with the class \textit{fire} if it contains at least one burned pixel during an 8-day window at the native label resolution of Sentinel-2 ($10$ m).
+Our contributions are as follows:

-In this paper, we propose a large-scale, multi-modal, and spatio-temporal dataset to train high-resolution wildfire forecasting models and identify the best approach.
-First, we propose a benchmark dataset for high-resolution wildfire forecasting: CanadaFireSat\footnote{Code for the data generation and the model benchmarking can be accessed, respectively, at \href{https://github.com/eceo-epfl/CanadaFireSat-Data}{github.com/eceo-epfl/CanadaFireSat-Data} and \href{https://github.com/eceo-epfl/CanadaFireSat-Model}{github.com/eceo-epfl/CanadaFireSat-Model}} available on the \href{https://huggingface.co/datasets/EPFL-ECEO/CanadaFireSat}{HuggingFace Hub}, which allows the forecasting of wildfire risk at a spatial resolution of $100$ m over the entirety of Canada.
-CanadaFireSat allows us to go beyond what was possible with previous datasets, such as \citep{huot2020deep} or \citep{prapas2021deep}, both with a target resolution of $ 1$ km over the U.S. and the Eastern Mediterranean region, respectively.
-We enable high-resolution wildfire forecasting by resorting to temporal series of multi-spectral satellite images (multi-spectral satellite images have been shown to be predictive of wildfires \citep{yang2021predicting, pelletier2023wildfire}), which complement temporal series of environmental drivers from both reanalysis data (ERA5) and coarse resolution satellite products (MODIS) \citep{prapas2022deep}, as shown in Figure \ref{fig:sum}.
-In the proposed CanadaFireSat, the role of multi-spectral images is to provide high-resolution information on local fire drivers thanks to the $10$ m resolution bands for Red, Green, Blue, and near infrared (NIR) of Sentinel-2.
-The environmental variables represent commonly-used fire drivers, from temperature to the normalized difference vegetation index (NDVI) at coarser multi-scale resolutions.
-Secondly, in this paper, we demonstrate the potential of learning multi-modal models for wildfire forecasting by benchmarking two state-of-the-art computer vision architectures on CanadaFireSat: ResNet \citep{he2016deep} and ViT \citep{dosovitskiy2020image}.
-We consider three settings with varying inputs modality: \One (Sentinel-2 at $10$m), \Two (ERA5 at $11$km, FWI at $0.25$°, MODIS at $1$km and $500$m), and \Three, as represented in Figure \ref{fig:sum}.
+\begin{enumerate} \item We introduce a benchmark dataset, CanadaFireSat, available on the \href{https://huggingface.co/datasets/EPFL-ECEO/CanadaFireSat}{Hugging Face Hub}, for high-resolution wildfire forecasting at $100$ m over Canada in 8-day forecasting window.
+CanadaFireSat enables high-resolution wildfire forecasting by resorting to temporal series of multi-spectral images (Sentinel-2) complemented by temporal series of environmental drivers from both reanalysis data (ERA5) and coarse resolution satellite products (MODIS), as shown in Figure \ref{fig:sum}. \item We investigate the impact of negative sampling on wildfire forecasting through the collection of two test sets across the 2023 extreme wildfire season for CanadaFireSat.
+Besides a classic test set following the same sampling strategy as the train and validation sets, where wildfire forecasting models show compelling performance, we also propose a hard test set sampled adversarially: this allows studying the lower-bound performance of models under extreme conditions, where ignition constitutes the key discriminating factor to identify potential wildfires. \item We demonstrate the potential of learning multi-modal models for high-resolution wildfire forecasting by benchmarking two state-of-the-art computer vision architectures on CanadaFireSat: ResNet \citep{he2016deep} and ViT \citep{dosovitskiy2020image} across three settings with varying input modalities: \One (Sentinel-2 at $10$ m), \Two (ERA5 at $11$ km, FWI at $0.25$°, MODIS at $1$ km and $500$ m), and \Three. \end{enumerate}